MRingive/thejourneyof-prod/_posts/2022-04-04-mittenwald-trip-report.markdown

 I had booked the same small Airbnb for 14 days.
 And I'm glad I did.
 I had considered staying more open and only booking the first week or so.
 But because I had locked myself for the entire stay I didn't have to think about accommodation.
 And I didn't have to spend a day moving to a new location.

 Instead I was calm knowing that I had to stay for two weeks.
 And I think there is something to be said for that.
-Going many places and seeing lots of things is great.
+Going places and seeing lots of things is great.
 But it is a different experience.
-Here I had time to slow down and enjoy that.
+Here I had time to slow down.

 ## The weather